adessoSE/jekyll2cms/README.md

     # tags are optional, but help to narrow down the subject of the blog post
     tags: [Digitalisierung, Banken]
     ---
-    You’ll find this post in the `_posts` directory.

-    To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.markdown` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+You can find more examples for blog posts in the [adesso devblog repository](https://github.com/adessoAG/devblog/tree/master/_posts).

-The markdown file must be stored to the folder you defined in the property jekyll.path.posts.
-For creating or modifying it is recommended not to work on the same local clone as jekyll2cms does.
-It is better to have a second clone at other location on your local system.
-It is also possible to edit the markdown files directly with the help of the GitHub-GUI (if you work with GitHub; in general you can use every Git-based system to work with jekyll2cms).
-The local clone defined in repository.local.path should only be used by jekyll2cms.
+For creating or modifying posts, it is recommended not to work on the same local clone as jekyll2cms does to prevent unpredictable errors.
+If you like,  you can also edit the markdown files directly with the help of the web interface of your desired git service, for example GitHub.

 ### See XML result
-After adding or updating a markdown file, jekyll2cms will detect the changes when the next pull-command is executed (currently every 10th second).
-The XML output will be created and pushed immediately to the remote repository so that it can be received by the end user with the next manual pull.
+After adding or updating a markdown file and waiting for a couple of seconds, jekyll2cms will detect the changes.
+The XML file will be created and pushed immediately to the remote repository so that it can be included into the CMS by the end user with the next manual pull.

 ## Questions?
-In general, there is no support for this software available.
-For any questions, feedback or issues write a mail to info[replace with the at-sign]adesso.de and ask for the Open Source Team.
+In general, we do not provide any official support for this software.
+If you have any questions, feedback or issues, create an issue on GitHub or write a mail to info[replace with the at-sign]adesso.de and ask for the Open Source Team.

 ## License
 This software is released under MIT-License.
 Copyright (c) 2017 adesso AG, 44269 Dortmund